amberjaiswalgit17/My_Portfolioaj17/README.md

 The website is designed with a clean and responsive layout to give a professional look and feel.

 ✨ About the Project
-This portfolio includes:
+This portfolio includes: <br>
-✅ A landing section with an introduction
+✅ A landing section with an introduction <br>
-✅ Details about my skills and expertise
+✅ Details about my skills and expertise <br>
-✅ A projects section highlighting my work
+✅ A projects section highlighting my work <br>
-✅ Contact information
+✅ Contact information <br>

-🛠️ How I Created It
+🛠️ How I Created It <br>
-I built this portfolio using:
+I built this portfolio using: <br>
-HTML for the structure of the pages
+HTML for the structure of the pages <br>
-CSS for styling and responsive design
+CSS for styling and responsive design <br>
-JavaScript for interactivity
+JavaScript for interactivity <br>

 It is a static website — no frameworks were used.
 The design is fully custom and coded from scratch.
 I used GitHub to manage the project and version control.
 The site is deployed using Netlify for fast and reliable hosting.